-Beyond Glencoe the road goes through Rannoch Moor which is used as the backdrop scenery to Claire and Frank's second honeymoon following the end of the Second World War in Season 1.
-Hamish points this out and that Loch Katrine in the Trossachs features as a location in Outlander, Season 2.
-Eventually, after a long sinuous drive through some of Scotlands most dramatic scenery the bus drew into the parking area of Doune Castle...or as Outlander fans would know it better as Castle Leoch.
-Doune Castle, or Castle Leoch in Outlander was built for the 1st Duke of Albany in 1390 sometimes called 'Scotland's Uncrowned King'.
+Beyond Glencoe the road winds through Rannoch Moor, used in Season 1 as the backdrop for Claire and Frank's second honeymoon after the end of the Second World War.
+Hamish points this out, and that Loch Katrine in the Trossachs features as a location in Outlander, Season 2.
+After a long sinuous drive through some of Scotland’s most dramatic scenery, the bus parks at Doune Castle...or Castle Leoch, as Outlander fans know it.
+It was built in 1390 for the 1st Duke of Albany, “Scotland's Uncrowned King.”

-Claire and her husband visited the picturesque ruin in Series 1 in 1945 and Claire gets taken to the complete, living castle by Jamie in 1743 after she time travels back 200 years..
+“Claire and her husband visited the picturesque ruin in Series 1 in 1945,” Hamish reminds the group, “and Claire gets taken to the castle by Jamie in 1743 after time traveling back 200 years.
 All the interior scenes were shot on a stage set.
-However, the castle was beseiged by fans in 2014 during filming and before the show aired.
+But get this— the castle was beseiged by Outlander fans! in 2014 during filming.”

-Doune Castle is a medieval stronghold near the village of Doune sited on a wooded bend where the Ardoch Burn flows into the River Teith.
-It was rebuilt in late 14th Century by Robert Stewart Duke of Albany, the son of King Robert II of Scots and Regent of Scotland from 1388 to 1420.
-The castle saw much action over the centuries and particularly during the Jacobite risings of late 17th and 18th centuries.
-After countless attacks, by 1800 the castle was a ruin.
-During the '45 Rising, Doune was occupied by Bonnie Prince Charlie and used as a prison for government troops captured at the battle of Falkirk.
-Some prisoners escaped by tying sheets together.
-One who escaped was John Witherspoon, a minister, who became a drafter and signatory of the US Declaration of Independence.
+“Doune Castle near the wee village of Doune is a medieval stronghold on a bend of the Ardoch Burn where it flows into the River Teith.
+It was rebuilt in late 14th Century by Robert Stewart Duke of Albany, the son of King Robert II of Scots and Regent of Scotland from 1388 to 1420,” quips Hamish to the bored-looking group.
+“The castle was attacked over the centuries, especially during the Jacobite risings of late 17th and 18th centuries.
+By 1800 it was in ruins.
+During the '45 Rising, Doune was held by Bonnie Prince Charlie and used as a prison for government troops captured at the battle of Falkirk.
+Some of those prisoners escaped by tying sheets together.
+One escapee who ye may have heard of was the minister John Witherspoon, who fled to America and became a drafter and signatory of your US Declaration of Independence.”

 “The Rowan Dell cafe in the village of Doune is a place for a great snack.
 The Highland Panini is world famous with Outlander fans.”

 “I'm sorry, Skye, but we are on a ticht time table.
 We need tae git on the bus and head fir Fawkirk.
-There is a cafe at the next stop – Callendar House.”
+There’s a cafe at the next stop – Callendar House.”

-Callendar House is a mansion set in the grounds of Callendar Park near Falkirk.
-During the 18th Cent it was redesigned in the style of a French Chateau fused with Scots baronial elements.
-The house lies on the line of the 2nd Century Roman Antonine Wall and in its 600 year history has hosted Mary Queen of Scots, Oliver Cromwell, Bonnie Prince Charlie and Queen Victoria and now “Outlander Tours”.
+“Callendar House is a mansion set in the grounds of Callendar Park near Falkirk.
+In the 1700’s it was remodeled in the style of a French Chateau fused with Scots baronial elements.
+The house actually lies on the line of the Second Century Roman Antonine Wall.
+In its 600-year history, it has hosted Mary Queen of Scots, Oliver Cromwell, Bonnie Prince Charlie and Queen Victoria—and now “Outlander Tours”.